AzVeVo/SPDEsclm/README.md

 # SPDEsclm: Inference on spatial data with censored or missing responses using stochastic partial differential equations (SPDEs)
+SPDEsclm is a function designed to address the challenges of censored and missing data in spatial statistics.
+In real-world applications, incomplete datasets often arise due to measurement limitations or reporting gaps, potentially introducing biases and reducing estimation accuracy.

-SPDEsclm addresses censored and missing data in spatial statistics by approximating Gaussian Random Fields (GRF) with Gaussian Markov Random Fields (GMRF) via Stochastic Partial Differential Equations (SPDE).
-It uses the Stochastic Approximation Expectation-Maximization (SAEM) algorithm for efficient parameter estimation.
+To overcome these issues, SPDEsclm employs a likelihood-based approach that approximates Gaussian Random Fields (GRF) with Gaussian Markov Random Fields (GMRF).
+This approximation is achieved through Stochastic Partial Differential Equations (SPDE), which introduce sparsity into the covariance structure, significantly reducing computational costs.

+For parameter estimation, SPDEsclm implements the Stochastic Approximation Expectation-Maximization (SAEM) algorithm.
+This method efficiently handles censored and missing data by iteratively exploring the latent parameter space without requiring explicit computation of high-dimensional integrals.
+By combining SPDE-based modeling with SAEM, SPDEsclm improves both computational efficiency and accuracy, making it a practical tool for large-scale spatial datasets.